Frequently Asked Questions

 Yes.
 Community members are welcome to participate in the English Table (see link for day/time).

-Tutoring services for the spring semester will be available starting on Monday, January 22, 2018.
+Tutoring services for the fall semester will be available starting on Tuesday, September 4.

 Appointments are strongly encouraged for individual tutoring.
 Although it is often possible to walk-in and get an appointment immediately, especially near the beginning of the term, students with advance appointments have priority.
 You can make an appointment by registering for access to our online schedule here.